daltoniam/SwiftHTTP/README.md

 			return //also notify app of failure as needed
 		}
         print("opt finished: \(response.description)")
-    }
+        //print("data is: \(response.data)") access the response of the data with response.data }
 } catch let error {
     print("got an error creating the request: \(error)")